Emissions database for building construction

 The Building Act guides low-carbon construction

-The Building construction emission database enables the preparation of climate reports and the comparable calculation of emissions for different design alternatives.
-The maintenance of the national emission database is stipulated in the Building Act.
+The emissions database for building construction enables the preparation of climate declarations and the comparable calculation of emissions for different design alternatives.
+The maintenance of the national emission database is governed by the Construction Act.
 The database is regularly updated to reflect evolving information and changes in the operating environment as products and services continue to develop.

 Assessment of a building's low-carbon footprint